ForwardTech-Solutions/prayerSaaS/README.md

 ## bugs:
    - currentUser gets replaced with [ ] (blank) sometimes ((on dashboard.js))
    - email response ((on email signup)) page says "Successful" on any network reply, not only success
+      - the captcha screens (group_accept and emailSignup) will return a 400 error if a bot.
+The screen still displays a positive message
    - clicking on one list link ((on the sidebar)) and then a different one does not change the screen, only the URL
    - you can have duplicates prayers in a list and can do so by just adding them to a list again